Ansh757/final-project-csc111/README.md

 # Dataset Used:
-https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset -- We found this massive 81,000 rows with 22 columns dataset contains the list of the movies on IMBD.
+https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset -- We found this massive dataset with 81,000 rows with 22 columns dataset contains the list of the movies on IMBD.